liborty/rstats/README.md

 * Other relationships and measures of difference,
 * Pearson's, Spearman's and Kendall's correlations,
 * `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of zero mean vectors).
-* Joint pdf, joint entropy, statistical dependence (mutual information).
+* Joint pdf, joint entropy, statistical independence (based on mutual information).

 This trait is unchecked (for speed), so some caution with data is advisable.